dev-msp/sttx/src/README.md

 representations.

-At its core, it offers stackable strategies for reducing a sequence of timestamped speech events to a single event.
+At its core, it offers stackable strategies for reducing a sequence of timestamped speech events to a single event, taking advantage of the fact that these events (start/end timestamps and text content) are a semigroup (e.g. something that can be added to itself).

 The strategies include: